60-years-of-experience

 Tribocharging, which is a common cause of static electricity, can be accomplished through a variety of means.
 Walking on a rug is an example of tribocharging, as it brings two electrically charged materials (the human and the rug) together, then quickly separates them.

 Rubbing a plastic comb on dry hair is another example of tribocharging that produces static electricity.
-Rubbing a balloon against a piece of wool, getting up from an upholstered car seat, and taking certain types of plastic packaging off of a product all tribocharge and produce static electricity.
+Rubbing a balloon against a piece of wool, getting up from an upholstered car seat, and taking certain types of plastic packaging off of a product all generate static electricity through tribocharging.
 When one of the tribocharged items touches another charged item, a spark may be seen or felt, and electrostatic discharge occurs.

 How Does Electrostatic Discharge Occur?

 Electrostatic discharge can also occur via electrostatic induction.
-This happens when an electrically charged object is near an object with conductive properties not touching the ground.
+This happens when an electrically charged object is near an object with conductive properties that is not grounded.

 The charged object creates a field of electrostatic energy that redistributes the electrical charges on the surface of the non-grounded object.
 When this happens, the un-grounded object now has areas where there is an excess of positive and negative charges on it.

 Electrostatic discharge may occur when the un-grounded object touches something with conductivity.
-An example of this is the surface of styrofoam cups.
-They cause electrostatic induction on nearby sensitive objects.
+For example, the surface of Styrofoam cups causes electrostatic induction on nearby sensitive objects.
 Electrostatic discharge may occur if they are touched with anything made of metal.

 Most spacecraft are prone to electrostatic discharge because of charged particles pinging against them.
 This causes increased charging on the surface, making them prone to electrostatic discharge.